 While I had started the painting as some pretty colourful Banksia flowers and pods – an old school friend messaged to say that I should consider putting some Caranaby Black Cockatoo’s in the piece”Continue reading

 A pressed flower is a moment trapped between the weight of pages…..saved for another time.
 But as time passes the flower’s petals loose their colour and shape, becoming something else altogether.
 A new kind of beauty.
 Not the Paper Daisies of Western Australia though.
-They stand as tall as they did in their glory even as […]Continue reading
+They stand as tall as they did in their glory even […]Continue reading

 The Pink Mink Corella looks plain far off at the top of tall gumtrees.
 In flocks they form a mass of off-white feathers, clinging to branches and squawking in the loud, unabashed way Australian birds can.
-In Western Australia these birds are considered a pest by most of the population due to their overbreeding, roving around in […]Continue reading
+In Western Australia these birds are considered a pest by most of the population due to their overbreeding, roving […]Continue reading

 Orchids of any variety have an air of mystery to them.
 They have historically been hunted for and sought out by those that long to see rare and unusual blooms growing in places we don’t normally associate with flowers.

 Helen and her family live at the centre of Western Australia’s Wildflower Region.Continue reading